Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 The following terminal commands were used during this project:
 * git add . - this command adds a change in the working directory to the staging area.
 * git commit -m "*message*" - this command details the change/s made in the 'message' section and then commits the changes to the local repository.
-* git push - this command is used to push all changes to the GitHub repository.
+* git push origin main - this command is used to push all changes to the GitHub repository.
+* git push heroku main - this command is used to push all changes to Heroku.
 * Final deployment of the website is on [Heroku](https://smart-events.herokuapp.com/)

 ### Using GitHub Pages